-The Morning Briefing: Marco Rubio Is the Reason I Gave Up on Political Purity Tests
+The Morning Briefing: Marco Rubio Is the Reason I Gave up on Political Purity Tests

 I've been reading your column for a couple of years now and always find it funny and insightful, so keep up the good work.

 Thank you, Dan — I always enjoy hearing from people who have been hanging around here for a while.
-That's what inspires me to try an keep up the good work!
+That's what inspires me to try and keep up the good work!

 OK, everyone, I hope you're enjoying this new approach to the Mailbag.
 Keep those emails coming!